 Sarah Cook is Program Manager with Coastal and Ocean Resources with the designations M.Sc., R.P.Bio, and Senior Biologist.
 Sarah is an benthic ecologist whose focus has been on the use of video and imaging systems to study marine communities.
 She has over 13 years experience in the classification of underwater video ranging from intertidal to deep continental shelf habitats as well as experience classifying aerial shorezone imagery from Alaska, BC and Oregon.
 She holds a Bachelor of Science from the University of Victoria where she conducted her Honors research on invertebrate communities in native and introduced eel grass beds, and a Masters of Science, also from UVic which focuses on the ecology of the glass sponge reefs on the continental shelf of British Columbia.
 Sarah has been a Registered Professional Biologist in good standing with the College of Applied Biology since 2006.

-Colleen Craig (Chair)
+Colleen Craig (PAST Chair)

 After receiving her Bachelor of Commerce degree for the University of Manitoba in Winnipeg in 1991, Colleen entered into the CA program with the firm Arthur Andersen and received her Chartered Accountant designation in 1994.